 Exceptions.
 However, the bill would allow a local unit to enact an ordinance regulating the distribution, sale, storage, handling, use, application, transportation, or disposal of pesticides if either "unreasonable adverse effects on the environment or public health will exist within the local unit of government," or if the local unit had determined that the use of a pesticide within its jurisdiction violated other existing state or federal laws.
 (Note: The act defines "unreasonable adverse effects on the environment" to mean any unreasonable risk to human beings or the environment, taking into account the economic, social, and environmental costs and benefits of the use of a pesticide).
 The bill would specify that an ordinance enacted under this provision could not conflict with existing state or federal laws and could not be enforced by the local unit until it was approved by the Commission of Agriculture.
-If the commission denied an ordinance under this provision, it would have to provide a detailed explanation of the basis for the denial.
-However, if the commission approved an ordinance, then those who enforced the ordinance would have to comply with the appropriate and applicable training provisions of the act.
+If the commission denied an ordinance under this provision, it would have to provide a detailed explanation of the basis for the denial within 60 days.
+However, if the commission approved an ordinance, then those who enforced the ordinance would have to comply with the appropriate and applicable training provisions of the

 Public Hearing.
-If unreasonable adverse effects on the environment or public health were identified by a local unit of government, then the Department of Agriculture would be required to hold a local public meeting, at the request of the local unit of government, to determine the nature and extent of these adverse effects on the environment or public health due to the use of pesticides.
+If a local unit of government identified unreasonable adverse effects on the environment or public health, as evidenced by a resolution submitted to the Department of Agriculture (DOA), then the DOA would be required to:

+Hold a local public meeting within 60 days after the submission of the resolution to determine the nature and extent of these adverse effects on the environment or public health.

+Issue a detailed opinion regarding the adverse effects identified by the resolution within 30 days after the meeting.